eljefe303030/Melius/THP/ReadMe.md

   * Personally, I find playing with the XeSS Quality frame generation preset provides the best experience for me, much better than FSR on an AMD card (go figure!).
 * Film Grain Intensity set to zero

-**Enabling Enemy Healthbars**

-Enable these and other UI elements that have been disabled by using [StarUI Configuator](https://www.nexusmods.com/starfield/mods/5467), which is already installed as part of this list.

 ## Note for Content Creators

 Some of the added music in the list might not be allowed to be played on YouTube/Twitch or other platforms due to DMCA rules.
 To circumvent this, I recommend disabling in-game music by lowering the volume to 0% in the audio settings.